-Welcome and thank you for visiting our website developed in partnership between the US Forest Service’s Mount Washington Avalanche Center (MWAC), Friends of Tuckerman Ravine (FOTR), the Mount Washington Avalanche Education Foundation (WMAEF) and the Mount Washington Volunteer Ski Patrol (MWVSP).
-The goal of our organization and this site is to increase visitor safety on Mount Washington during the snow covered months.
+Welcome to this website developed in partnership with the Friends of Tuckerman Ravine (FOTR), the Mount Washington Avalanche Education Foundation (WMAEF), the Mount Washington Volunteer Ski Patrol (MWVSP) and the US Forest Service.
+The goal of this collaboration is to increase public safety in the mountains during the snowy months.

-The Center’s public safety priorities are three fold:
+The Avalanche Center’s public safety priorities are three fold:

 - Our primary focus from Oct/Nov until the end of May is to provide snow, weather and avalanche information for the Presidential Range through this website, social media and direct contact with folks in the field.